-- a.
-Note: Files contain complete reports which include: reason for referral, developmental history, interpretation of test results, summary and recommendations, current service pattern and current classification, if applicable.
-Reports contain relevant information, are clearly organized, useful for target audience(s), completed in a timely manner (within 30 working days), and address student characteristics (e.g., language skills, cultural/socioeconomic factors, physical disabilities, English proficiency). - b.
-Justification: Domain 1: Data-Based Decision Making, Domain 2: Consultation and Collaboration, Domain 3: Academic Interventions and Instructional Support, & Domain 8: Equitable Practices for Diverse Student Populations
+- 1. Note: Files contain complete reports which include: reason for referral, developmental history, interpretation of test results, summary and recommendations, current service pattern and current classification, if applicable.
+Reports contain relevant information, are clearly organized, useful for target audience(s), completed in a timely manner (within 30 working days), and address student characteristics (e.g., language skills, cultural/socioeconomic factors, physical disabilities, English proficiency). - 2.
+Justification: Domain 1: Data-Based Decision Making, Domain 2: Consultation and Collaboration, Domain 3: Academic Interventions and

-Not Effective Minimally Effective Effective Highly Effective None of the three files meet the criteria One of the three files meets the criteria Two or three files meet the criteria Two or three files meet the criteria AND include relevant background information, suggested accommodations based on significant test results, validity scales of checklists when appropriate, and thorough interpretation of all tests that were administered, including testing done by special education staff.
+Rubric Not Effective Minimally Effective Effective Highly Effective None of the three files meet the criteria One of the three files meets the criteria Two or three files meet the criteria Two or three files meet the criteria AND include relevant background information, suggested accommodations based on significant test results, validity scales of checklists when appropriate, and thorough interpretation of all tests that were administered, including testing done by special education staff.

-5. Uses assessment results to develop goals that meet the students' needs a.
-IEPs meet student needs in the following ways: goals address areas found in PLAAFP'S, goals on the IEP are clearly linked to assessment results, goals are measurable and individualized, there are two short-term objectives/benchmarks per student who takes the Dynamic Learning Maps (DLM) assessments, goals on the IEP address major student problems, specific objective criteria with accuracy over time for each IEP goal.
+- 5. Uses assessment results to develop goals that meet the students' needs - 1.
+IEPs meet student needs in the following ways: goals address areas found in PLAAFP'S, goals on the IEP are clearly linked to assessment results, goals are measurable and individualized, there are two short-term objectives/benchmarks per student who takes the Dynamic Learning Maps (DLM) assessments, goals on the IEP address major student problems, specific objective criteria with accuracy over time for each IEP goal. - 2.

-Rubric Not Effective Minimally Effective Effective Highly Effective None of the three files meet the criteria One of the three files meets the criteria Two-three of the files meet the criteria Two-three files meet the criteria AND goals clearly address assessment results and major student problems, and include a goal that addresses replacement behaviors b.
 Justification: Domain 1: Data-Based Decision Making

+Rubric Not Effective Minimally Effective Effective Highly Effective None of the three files meet the criteria One of the three files meets the criteria Two-three of the files meet the criteria Two-three files meet the criteria AND goals clearly address assessment results and major student problems, and include a goal that addresses replacement behaviors